fbradyirl/webex_bot/README.md

 ![Pipeline](https://github.com/fbradyirl/webex_bot/workflows/.github/workflows/main.yml/badge.svg)

-Python package for a Webex Bot based on websockets.
+By using this module, you can create a Webex bot extremely quickly in just a couple of lines of code.

+There are other packages out there, but most of those require you to set up an ngrok tunnel to receives incoming messages to the bot when behind a firewall or inside a LAN.
+This package uses a websocket to receive messages from the user.

+## Features
-* Uses the [websocket][1] module to receive incoming messages, thus avoiding the need to have a public IP for incoming webhooks.
+* Uses the [websockets][1] module to receive incoming messages, thus avoiding the need to have a public IP or use incoming webhooks.
+* Simply add 'commands' which are just strings which instruct the bot to perform some action and reply with some result.
+* Allows for single or multi-post responses.
+This is useful if you want to reply with a lot of data, but it won't all fit in a single response.
 * Uses the [webexteamssdk][2] package to send back replies from the bot.

-This is licensed under the MIT license.

-## Features

-* Receive incoming messages without having to run ngrok or similar.
-* Send replies based on your defined 'commands'.

 ## Getting started

-1. Install this module:
+1. Install this module from pypi:

 `pip install webex_bot`